AdamSajewicz/AdamSajewicz.github.io/_posts/2021-03-05-Altkom_ScrumMaster1.md

   - ScrumMaster
 ---

 From 8th of March I'm starting a new certification course "Professional ScrumMaster I".
-It is a 2-day long course after which I will try to pass the certificate.
+It is a 2-day-long course after which I will try to pass the certificate.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/scrumMaster1.png" alt="Invite for the Professional ScrumMaster course">